 If you are considering setting up a business in Qatar, this helpful guide outlines the whole process including tax, admin, employment laws, and more.

 Political and economic stability, high-quality infrastructure, and one of the lowest corporate tax rates in the world (10%) are some of the good reasons for setting up a business in Qatar.
 Besides, the government has an ongoing development plan – the Qatar National Vision 2030 – which aims to transform the country into an advanced society capable of achieving sustainable development by 2030.
-Qatar is investing around 200 billion dollars to achieve this goal, and you can benefit from it.
+Qatar is investing around US$200 billion to achieve this goal, and you can benefit from it.

 Although hiring an experienced lawyer or consultancy company is highly advisable when setting up a business in Qatar, this helpful guide offers some basic information.
 It includes the following topics: